MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

     card.Text = @"Welcome to Welcome Users bot sample!
 This Introduction card is a great way to introduce your Bot to the user and suggest some things to get them started.
-We use this opportunity to recommend a few next steps for learning more creating and deploying bots.";
+We use this opportunity to recommend a few next steps for learning more about creating and deploying bots.";
     card.Images = new List<CardImage>() { new CardImage("https://aka.ms/bf-welcome-card-image") };
     card.Buttons = new List<CardAction>()
     {